wiltonlcsj/golang-catbreed/README.md

 HostGator Backend Test
 ============================
-> Project for HostGator backend test, using GoLang with some 3rd party plugins
+> Project for HostGator backend test, using GoLang with some 3rd party plugins.
+> The project consists and make a request to a external api to get information
+> about cat breeds and create in DB cache of the results obtained previously.

 ### 3rd party libraries